Build Service/Collaboration

 Your changes go to the server, and a build is scheduled.

 Even though you checked out expanded sources, there's no need to create patches against the base package yourself.
-The backend takes care of all that.
+The Open Build Service takes care of all that, by comparing your branch and the original and creating diffs in your (unexpanded) on the Open Build Service.

-After a while you can see if everything works out fine with:
+After a while you can see if it all worked out with:

 # check whether it builds